pranavgeek/Cal-Tracker/README.md

 ## Features

 ### 1. Search Functionality:
-Quickly find and log your favorite foods with our powerful search functionality.
+User can quickly find and log your favorite foods with our powerful search functionality.
 Effortlessly discover nutritional information for a wide range of food items.

 ### 2. Creating and Viewing Entries:
 Enable users to create new enteies for meals and view them in a log or diary format.